 While researching my previous post, I happened upon a delightful speculative essay by Kim Stanley Robinson on traveling to another solar system: “Our Generation Ships Will Sink.”
 It’s from 2015 and thus may seem old hat for a lot of serious sci-fi readers (or for those who’ve read Robinson’s novel Aurora), but for me it was a lot of fun to stop and wonder: can it really be done?

-No, it can’t—as Robinson explains with alacrity and precision.
+No, it can’t.
 Here’s a brief sketch.

 First, the nearest stars (read: suns where a habitable or a terra-formable planet might exist) are very far away, and since we are nowhere close to achieving FTL speed, it would take many years—Robinson estimates 120-200 years—for a spaceship to reach the closest one.
 So you’d have to build an ark-like ship, a “generation starship,” in which only the children or grandchildren of the parents would reach the destination.